Giacomobo27/hotelapp/readme.txt

-task1
-go inside core project and
+go inside core
 mvn clean install

-task2
-in core project
-mvn clean install
-in auldfellas project
-mvn clean install
+for each microservice ( checking, booking, cancel) in a separate terminal mvn clean install
-mvn mvn spring-boot:run

-MUST follow these steps to not get error supertype

-task3
+(mvn clean install -DskipTests) if u want to skip the tests mvn spring-boot:run

-do the same for dodgygeezers and girlsalloed but each in a different terminal
+same for broker in a different terminal

+for running broker test
+ mvn test -Dtest=BrokerUnitTest

 check result in
 localhost:8080/quotations
 localhost:8081/quotations
 localhost:8082/quotations

-task4
-in core
-mvn clean install
-then

-i run every Quotation service and broker in a different terminal, then in a new terminal in the core, mvn clean install in the client mvn clean install mvn exec:java

 broker in localhost:8083/applications

+in a new terminal for the client mvn clean install mvn exec:java

 if something doesnt work, try clean install core first